 If the power supply is integrated into the monitor, then this makes everything a little bit more complicated.
 As for the power supply units, they also suffer from the same faulty capacitor problem.

-The photo above shows capacitors on a computer motherboard when the capacitors on the monitor power supply are similar.
+The capacitors on the monitor power supply are similar.
 They are in the capacity of thousands mkF.

 Do not forget that your monitor came with a one year warranty and some manufacturers give two or even three years warranty.

 Today, almost all monitors are LED based.
 Older monitors have LCD screens.
 The LED screen is the same as the LCD screen but with a LED backlight.
 On LDC screens, the most common problem with a dim screen is the inverter.